antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdRolesHistory200Ok GetCorporationsCorporationIdRolesHistory(ctx, corporationId, optional)
 Get corporation member roles history

-Return how roles have changed for a coporation's members, up to a month  ---  This route is cached for up to 3600 seconds
+Return how roles have changed for a coporation's members, up to a month  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters